 - About 20% of modern Iberian Peninsula population has some Jewish DNA – meaning, if you inherited Iberian DNA, you might have also gotten your Jewish DNA from these ancestors, as well.

-Even More Spanish and Portuguese Migration
+Even More Spanish and Portuguese Migration?
+Is that how I got my Iberian DNA?

 The Spanish and Portuguese emigration to Latin America isn’t the only way that you could have ended up with DNA from these waves of migration.